Current stage: Preliminary Injunction

 March 24, 2026

-The court signed an order on 2026-03-24 denying a motion to relate cases; the order was signed by Judge Susan van Keulen.
-The entry does not state which party filed the motion or any further procedural effects.
+The court entered an order denying a motion to relate cases; the order was signed by Judge Susan van Keulen on March 24, 2026.

 March 16, 2026